 Which method is the right one to explore?

 AccorHotels is thinking about personalizing hotel bookings, which is why it acquired technology vendor Travelsify, which can use guests’ preferences to offer up hotel options based on the “mood” of the trip they’re planning.
 Accor also started selling flight and hotel packages on its website via a partnership with MisterFly.
-That latter move could be a compelling offer to its loyalty club members, who instantly earn loyalty points on the full value of the package, including airfare.Newer analytics can aggregate demographic, persona type and spending data to help hotels make… Click To Tweet
+That latter move could be a compelling offer to its loyalty club members, who instantly earn loyalty points on the full value of the package, including airfare.Newer analytics can aggregate demographic, persona type and spending data to help hotels make the best offers.
+Click To Tweet

 Marriott and Hilton are investing in their mobile apps to offer individualized travel content, alerts, digital check-ins and roomkeys, and service requests.
 Walt Disney World Resorts has become the fourth largest distributor in the world of wearable tech, thanks to its MagicBands that use RFID to enable a customized hotel and theme park experience.